 The TSS shall describe all certificate stores implemented that contain certificates used to meet the requirements of this EP.
 This description shall contain information pertaining to how certificates are loaded into the store, and how the store is protected from unauthorized access.
-The TSS description will also include a discussion as to how the TOE forms a certification path as specified in the standard and how certificates are validated (CRL and/or OCSP should be included in the discussion)
+The TSS description will also include a discussion as to how the TOE forms a certification path as specified in the standard and how certificates are validated (CRL and/or OCSP are included in the discussion, as well as the certificate path validation algorithm).